Valledupar: Fauna and flora

 The municipality is home to numerous endemic species, mostly living in the ecosystem of the Sierra Nevada de Santa Marta and Serrania del Perijá mountains, one of the most biodiverse places in the world.
 The most recently discovered species of bees was found in rural areas of Valledupar and named Stelis vallenata in tribute to the local Vallenato music.

 The city's symbolic bird is the Turpial.
 Other notable birds that inhabit the region are the parrots that flock the fruit trees year round.

-During the colonial period, Spaniards introduced invasive European fauna into the region, such as dogs, cats, rats, mice, cattle, horses, mules, goats y gallineta africana, doves, among others.
+During the colonial period, Spaniards introduced invasive European fauna into the region, such as dogs, cats, rats, mice, cattle, horses, mules, goats and gallineta africana, doves, among others.
 Spaniards also introduced numerous species of flora from all over the world into the region, most notably mango trees, which have become the most popular tree in the city and municipality.
 However, the symbolic trees of the city are two types of Yellow Tabebuia, colloquially called "Cañaguate" and Puy.
 These trees cover the region with their notorious yellow blossom flowers during the dry season.

 The entities in charge of protecting and controlling the fauna and flora in the region are the Colombian Ministry of Environment, the local decentralized agency Corpocesar, under the Governor of the Cesar Department and Environmental Police of the Colombian National Police.
 Other non-profit organizations collaborate with these entities.

 Climate

 Climate in the municipality of Valledupar is determined by altitude.
 Half of the region is mountainous and the rest is plains in between the mountain ranges of the Sierra Nevada de Santa Marta and the Serrania del Perijá.
 Throughout the year, the region has two dry seasons and two rainy seasons affected by El Niño and La Niña phenomena.
 The peaks of the mountainous region gets snow during the rainy season and much cooler days and depending on the weather, the entire region gets hit lightly by hailstorms and thunderstorms.
-The regions is slightly affected by the annual Caribbean hurricane season.
+The region is slightly affected by the annual Caribbean hurricane season.

 The levels of rivers and bodies of water increase in the rainy season, and vegetation grows green and bushy.
 During the dry season, vegetation dries and turns mostly yellow, while bodies of water decrease in volume.

 In 2013, Valledupar was classified on average as the hottest place in Colombia, according to the Colombian Meteorological Institute, IDEAM.